Secretary Bellows to testify on bill to protect election workers

 L.D.
 1821 makes it a class C crime to intentionally interfere by force, violence or intimidation or by any physical act with any public official who is in fact performing or the person believes is performing an official function relating to a federal, state or municipal election.

-The public hearing for all bills is scheduled to begin at 9 a.m. and can be viewed on the Veterans and Legal Affairs Committee’s YouTube.
+The public hearing for all bills is scheduled to begin at 9 a.m. and can be viewed on the Veterans and Legal Affairs Committees YouTube https://www.youtube.com/watch?v=vFWtxc6uxM8 .